ashpynov/AnyFSE/README.md

 Currently, there is no official way available for third-party developers to allow their users to choose custom launchers like Playnite, Steam Big Picture mode, LaunchBox, etc. as Home Applications for Fullscreen Experience mode.
 However, I hope that Microsoft will change their mind and provide an official API to do so.

+> [!WARNING]
-# Microsoft Defender flag
+> ### Microsoft Defender flag
-The tool randomly triggers a Defender detection: Trojan:Win32/Sabsik.FL.A!ml.
-I’m not sure what exactly in the code caused this, but you don’t have to trust me — feel free to review the code and build it yourself.
+> The tool randomly triggers a Defender detection: Trojan:Win32/Sabsik.FL.A!ml.
+> I’m not sure what exactly in the code caused this, but you don’t have to trust me — feel  free to review the code and build it yourself.

 ## Install and Uninstall